joshuabastien/SteamArbitrageProfitCalc/README.md

 ## Usage

-1. Run the main program.
+1. Run the main program (getskinpricesteam.py).
 2. Use the GUI to input the details of the skin you want to check.
 3. Click on the "Submit" button to get the price details.